 Mulching

-Apply a thick layer of organic mulch (such as wood chips or straw) around your plants to suppress horseherb growth.
+Apply a thick layer of organic mulch (like wood chips or straw) around your plants to suppress horseherb growth.
 The mulch will block sunlight, hindering the weed’s ability to grow and spread.

 Herbicides